hachiko-8ko/ichigo/src/HtmlComponent/BoundComponent.README.md

 By default, when binding a component, it will snap up any i-v elements it sees.
 This could create a problem in this example of nested components:
 > `<component1> <i-v>name</i-v> <component2> <i-v>childName</i-v> </component2> </component1>`

 Which does childName belong with?
 Is the data in component 1 or 2?
 In this case, it's 2.
 This isn't something that is a problem in, say, angular, because each component is stored in a separate file.
 It's clean, it's clearly delimited, and it requires a custom build process.
 We don't have that here.
-In Ichigo, you reference the id, like so (pick your favorite version):
+In Ichigo, you reference the id, like so (pick your favorite version) (this is a case-insensitive test):

 > `<component1 id=component1> <i-v>name</i-v> <component2 id=component2> <i-v #component2>childName</i-v> </component2> </component1>`
 > `<component1 id=component1> <i-v>name</i-v> <component2 id=component2> <i-v component="component2">childName</i-v> </component2> </component1>`
 > `<component1 id=component1> <i-v>name</i-v> <component2 id=component2> <i-v data-component="component2">childName</i-v> </component2> </component1>`

-This is a case-insensitive test.

 ## Custom Attributes